smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

 19. Save the file, then navigate to the repositories in GitHub, select Actions, and then manually run the **content-api** workflow.

 20. Next, setup the **content-init** workflow.
 Follow the same steps as the previous `content-api` workflow for the `content-init.yml` file, remembering to update the `[SHORT_SUFFIX]` value with your own three-letter suffix.

+21. Commit and push the changes to the Git repository:

+    ```bash
+    git add .
+    git commit -m "Updated workflow YAML"
+    git push
+    ```